ikutadante/cyclistic/README.md

 ### 7. Comparison of Weekday Ride Counts
 For our membership users, we observe a drop in bike usage on weekends.
 However, for casual users, there is a rising trend in bike usage during the weekends.
 ### 8. Comparison of Ride Counts by Hour of the Day
-As seen in the diagram, there is an extremely pronounced rising trend between 6 and 8 hours, as well as between 15 and 17 hours for our membership users.
-Additionally, a gradual rising trend can be observed between 6 and 17 hours for casual users.
+As seen in the diagram, there is an extremely pronounced rising trend between 6 and 8 o'clock, as well as between 15 and 17 o'clock for our membership users.
+Additionally, a gradual rising trend can be observed between 6 and 17 o'clock for casual users.
 This indicates that annual members primarily use bikes for commuting, while casual riders use bike rentals for leisure puroses.
 It's an inference drawn from the trends observed.
 ### 9. Top Ten Stations Preferred by Casual Users
 After searching the station names on Google Maps, I found that all these stations are near various attractions.This strengthens my viewpoint that casual riders use bike rentals for leisure purposes.